-At present, Katharina works at the Institute for Oriental and European Archaeology of the Austrian Academy of Sciences in Vienna.
+Katharina works at the Institute for Oriental and European Archaeology of the Austrian Academy of Sciences in Vienna since 2015.
 She previously spent almost a decade in the UK, working as a research associate at the Universities of Cambridge and Leicester.
 Her research centres on studying the human body, identities and social relations through burial practices and representations in the Late Bronze and Iron Ages of Central Europe.
-Her latest book ‘The Human Body in Early Iron Age Central Europe‘ has just been released by Routledge.
-She has two lovely sons, a toddler and a preschooler, who taught her valuable lessons about motherhood.
-Find out more at her professional website at the Academy and download publications on Academia.
+She has two lovely sons, now both in primary school, who taught her valuable lessons about motherhood and regularly drive her crazy.

 Doris Pany-Kucera is a post-doctoral researcher in physical anthropology.
 She undertakes the palaeo-pathological re-assessment of skeletal material, working specifically on identifying physical traces of pregnancy and parturition.
 She is employed by the Austrian Academy of Sciences, but often works at the Natural History Museum in Vienna, where many of the skeletal collections are housed.